DWTechs/Passken.js/README.md

 ## Synopsis

-**[Passken.js](https://github.com/DWTechs/Passken.js)** is an open source password and JWT management library for Node.js to create, encrypt safely.
+**[Passken.js](https://github.com/DWTechs/Passken.js)** is an open source password and JWT management library for Node.js to create, encrypt and compare safely.

 - Only 1 dependency to check inputs variables
 - Very lightweight